mesos/mr-redis/README.md

 ```

 ### Example 2:
-If you have a complicated Redis requirement then a simple comamnd like the one below will result in creating one redis instance with 1 master and 50 Slaves in less than 15 secs, Simples :-)
+If you have a complicated Redis requirement then a simple command like the one below will result in creating one redis instance with 1 master and 50 Slaves in less than 15 secs, Simple :-)
 ```
 $time mrr create -n hello50 -m 100 -s 50 -w true Attempting to Creating a Redis Instance (hello50) with mem=100 slaves=50